nhscc/problem-statements/2019/bdpa-elections-part-1.md

 attacks.
 User-generated outputs will not be vulnerable to XSS or similar attacks.

-Advanced security features, CSRF/token protection, CORS protection, inability to use GET requests to modify internal data, and other security best practices are not required but will be looked upon very favorably if present.
+Advanced security features and/or considerations, CSRF/token protection, CORS protection, inability to use GET requests to modify internal data, and other security best practices are not required but will be looked upon *very* favorably if present.

 As for database security, any passwords present in the database must be hashed (or encrypted).
 We recommend using a [salted SHA-256 hash